 A Creative Curriculum

 Since September 2014 we have been using the new National Curriculum to plan the work we do with our children, in every subject.
 Our focus is on making our curriculum as broad and balanced as we can with a strong commitment to making creative links between subjects.
 For example; a topic on Roman Britain might include mosaic making in art, shield making for DT, diary writing from the perspective of a Roman soldier or poetry writing, describing how it might have felt to march long distances, learning our Roman numerals, a trip to a significant historical Roman site i.e Cirencester or Bath and possibly actually invading another classroom using role play!
-By the very nature of some subjects such as maths and science, our teaching is more discreet although links are made to the ‘topic’ wherever possible.
+By the very nature of some subjects such as maths and science, our teaching is more discreet although links are made to the ‘topic’ wherever meaningful.
+Our focus is always on the learning intention of what we are doing.
+Linking learning to the topic helps to place learning under an umbrella however, we are vigilant that links that are not tenuous and that what we want the children to learn is at the forefront of our planning.

-During the last academic year (2017/2018) we spent a considerable amount of time as a staff reviewing our curriculum and topic titles.
+During the academic years 2017/2018 and 2018/2019 we spent a considerable amount of time as a staff reviewing our curriculum and topic titles.
 We began with the key skills in each area of the curriculum and used this as the starting point for our new currciulum maps.
 We then thought about the topics, subject areas and knowledge that would go with these skills.
-By the summer we had produced ‘Year A’ of our two year topic cycle and during the course of this academic year we will be working on constructing ‘Year B’ of our topic cycle.
+By the summer of 2019 we had produced ‘Year A’ and ‘Year B’ of our two year topic cycle.
+Planned into our AIP (academy improvement plan) for 2019/20 is a review of our current topic cycle and themes.
+We are exploring the blocking of learning to give more focus and attention to individual subjects within a theme and the progression of knowledge and skills across each child’s year group, key stage and whole school journey.

 Also included here is the long term planning that we use to support our work in Literacy.
 Our numeracy planning comes directly from the National Curriculum; teachers use this to plan termly units of work that build on the skills gained by the children in the previous term.
 Topics such as Number & Place Value, addition, subtraction, multiplication and division as well as fractions decimals and percentages are included in every planning cycle so that our children develop strong foundations in key mathematical concepts.